agsb/6502.forth/Stacks.md

 ### What Do

-Consider for no multitask, no multiuser, just 256 deep stacks, reduce overhead, direct memoy access and good timing, then
+Consider for no multitask, no multiuser, just 128 deep stacks, reduce overhead, direct memoy access and good timing, then

-_Using split absolute address indexed access for stacks_
+_Using absolute address indexed access for stacks_

 It provides the most fast overall implementation because does not need use push and pull.